run2cmd/hosakabox/README.md

 ## How to use
-Basically you need to download repository enter it and just run
+You might need to change some settings in `Vagrantfile` that describe your VM like
+- IP address
+- name
+- Mounted shares

+To start your VM just run
 ```
 vagrant up
 ```
 There is default image there that I personally manage, however you can change it for your vagrant image.

 ## Copyright
 Piotr Bugała